zhaoyu-li/RL-for-Autonomous-Driving/Single_Agent/doc/sections/Setup.md

 ## Setup

-To setup the simulator (called SMARTS) run the following commands,
+To setup the simulator, which is called SMARTS, run the following commands,

 ```bash
 # unzip the starter_kit and place somewhere convenient on your machine. (e.x. ~/src/starter_kit)